benmneb/vomad.life/content/chiang-mai-food.md

 _Sounds like a good place to spend some money to me!_

-<prominent-img src="chiang-mai-food/freebird-bowl" caption="I highly recommend the smoothie bowls at The Free Bird: A Cafe with a Cause!"></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/freebird-bowl" caption="I highly recommend the smoothie bowls at The Free Bird: A Cafe with a Cause!"></prominent-img>

 Unsurprisingly for a business with these kind of ambitions, The Free Bird Cafe was the second most expensive place we visited in Chiang Mai, after Alice's Organic Vegetarian (reviewed in full above).
 Think of it as a normal Thai-priced cafe plus a mandatory donation to those who need it more than we can imagine having grown up in the West.

 Aside from the cuisine mentioned above, they also sell second hand clothes to further help with their mission of being "dedicated to assisting families and individuals who are refugees from Burma and members of minority groups of Thailand."

-<prominent-img src="chiang-mai-food/freebird-inside" caption="To further support the cause, The Free Bird Cafe is home to a second-hand charity shop selling shirts, books and more.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/freebird-inside" caption="To further support the cause, The Free Bird Cafe is home to a second-hand charity shop selling shirts, books and more.
 Head down there to see what they have on offer at the moment."></prominent-img>

 The Free Bird closes at 6pm, so it's not really a dinner venue.
 Which may explain why their menu is dominated by a huge range of pancakes, with the healthy, organic, whole-food ingredients listed for each pancake.
 These and their range of smoothie bowls I would recommend the most.
 But when the hearts of the owners are beating this strong, hopefully you will buy a lot more.